-Because indium ingot has good light permeability and conductivity, the glassy compound (ITO) of high-purity indium oxide and tin oxide is used to make transparent and conductive electrodes in the plasma TV and LCD TV screen industries, and also used as the sensitive element for some gas measurements.
+Because indium ingot has good light permeability and conductivity, the glassy compound (ITO) of high-purity indium oxide and tin oxide is used to make transparent and conductive electrodes in the plasma TV and LCD TV screen industries, and is also used as the sensitive element for some gas measurements.
 70% of global indium consumption is used to produce ITO targets.

 Indium has the characteristics of high boiling point, low resistance, and corrosion resistance, and is also widely used in the electronic semiconductor industry.
 A considerable portion of metal indium is used to produce semiconductor materials.